NhatHoang2002/raw-note/_posts/ibm-data/2019-04-03-ibm-data-professional-certificate-4.md

 		- Ex: book -> entity, attributes -> book title, year,...
 		- Entity -> table in database
 		- Atributes -> columns in the table
+	- **Foreign keys** (<mark>FK</mark>): is defined in a second table, but it refers to the primary key or a unique key in the first table
+		- For example, a table called Employees has a primary key called employee_id.
+Another table called Employee Details has a foreign key which references employee_id in order to uniquely identify the relationship between the two tables.
 	- A table containing one or more foreign keys is called a **Dependent table**.
 - **Types of relationship** between entities
 	- Building blocks of relationship are